A new definition of rough paths on manifolds: Review of key elements in the theory of the rough paths

-The label ``signature'', implicitely implying the full characterization of a path, can be justified at many levels: \begin{itemize} \item Lyons and Hambly in \cite{Hambly} show that the signature of a path of bounded variation fully and uniquely characterizes the path in question up to a tree-like equivalence. \item In the context of differential equations, the signature of the control signal is the only needed information to get the solution.
-This can be shown for example easily and explicitely in the case where the vector fields in the differential equation are linear and continuous (details in \cite{Flour} for example). \end{itemize}

-\begin{lemma} Let $E$ be a vector space.
-Let $m \in \mathbb{N}$ be an integer and define Then is $B_m$ an ideal of $T((E))$. \end{lemma}
+For every pair $(s,t) \in \Delta _{[0,T]}$, the sequence $(S^n(x)_{(s,t)})_{n\in \mathbb{N}}$, simply denoted $S(x)_{(s,t)}$, is called the signature of $x$ over $[s,t]$.
+For $N\in \mathbb{N}^*$, $(S^n(x)_{(s,t)})_{n\leq N}$, simply denoted $S_{N}(x)_{(s,t)}$, is called the truncated signature of $x$ over $[s,t]$ of degree $N$. \end{Def} The label ``signature'', implicitely implying the full characterization of a path, can be justified at many levels: \begin{itemize} \item Lyons and Hambly in \cite{HL} show that the signature of a path of bounded variation fully and uniquely characterizes the path in question up to a tree-like equivalence.
+This result has been extended later in more general contexts.
+Let us cite in particular the work of Le Jan and Qian \cite{LQ} for sample paths of the Brownian motion and that of Boedihardjo, Geng, Lyons and Yang \cite{BGLY} for (weakly) geometric rough paths (that we will introduce later). \item In the context of differential equations, the signature of the control signal is the only needed information to get the solution.
+This can be shown for example easily and explicitely in the case where the vector fields in the differential equation are linear and continuous (details in \cite{CLL} for example). \end{itemize} \begin{lemma}\cite{CLL} Let $E$ be a vector space.
+Let $m \in \mathbb{N}$ be an integer and define Then is $B_m$ an ideal of $T((E))$. \end{lemma} \begin{Def}\cite{CLL} Let $E$ be a vector space.
+Let $m \geq 0$ be an integer.
+The truncated tensor algebra of order $m$ of $E$, denoted by $T^{(m)}(E)$, is the quotient algebra $T((E))/B_m$.
+We will denote the canonical homomorphism $T((E))\to T((E))/B_m$ by $\pi_m$.
+There is a natural identification between $T^{(m)}(E)$ and $\bigoplus\limits_{0\leq i\leq m} E^{\otimes i}$. \end{Def} \begin{Def}[Action of the Symmetric Group on Tensors]\cite{Reutenauer} Let $n \in \mathbb{N}^*$, $\sigma \in \mathcal{S}_n$ and $E$ be a vector space.
+We define the action of $\sigma$ on the homogenous tensors of $E$ of order $n$ as a linear map by the following: